Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Meals

-After enjoying breakfast at your hotel in Pokhara, our vehichle will be ready to pick you up.
-The journey from Pokhara to Nayapul follows the Baglung-Pokhara highway, covering a distance of approximately 40 kilometers.
-This scenic drive typically takes around one and a half hours to complete.
-Upon reaching Nayapul, we begin our trekking adventure.
-The initial trail from Nayapul is relatively gentle for the first two hours, offering a smooth start to our journey.
-Nayapul is situated alongside the Modi River, sourced from the Annapurna massifs.
+After enjoying breakfast at your hotel in Pokhara, our vehicle will be ready to pick you up.
+The journey from Pokhara to Nayapul follows the Baglung-Pokhara highway, covering a distance of approximately 40 km.
+The scenic drive typically takes around 1.5 hours to complete.
+Upon reaching Nayapul, you will begin your trekking adventure.
+The initial trail from Nayapul is relatively gentle for the first two hours.
+It offers a smooth start to our journey.
+Nayapul is situated alongside the Modi River, which originates from the Annapurna massif.

-As we embark on our trek, we traverse through the picturesque rural landscape of Nepal.
-Along the way, we pass by terraced farms, quaint rural villages, dense forests, and babbling streams.
-Our route takes us through villages such as Birethanti, Sudame, Hile, and Tikhedhunga.
-Upon reaching Tikhedhunga, we cross a suspension bridge, marking the beginning of the steeper section of the trek.
-Our path then leads us to tackle the renowned 3,200 stone steps of Ulleri.
-After approximately two hours of ascent, we arrive at Ulleri, where we will spend the night.
+As you slowly ascend, we traverse through the picturesque rural landscape of the Annapurna region.
+Along the way, you will pass by terraced farms, charming rural villages, dense forests, and babbling streams.
+The ABC with Poon Hill trekking route takes you through villages such as Birethanti, Sudame, Hile, and Tikhedhunga.
+Upon reaching Tikhedhunga, you will cross a suspension bridge.
+This marks the beginning of the steeper section of the trek.
+The path then leads you to tackle the renowned 3,200 stone steps of Ulleri.
+After approximately two hours of ascent, you will arrive at Ulleri, where you will spend the night.

 Activity